hillwithsmallfields/dobishem/README.md

 My utility code, written to be useful for more than one specific project.

-The name is Albanian for "useful"; I wrote the initial version of this code in Albania.
+The name is Albanian for "useful"; there are so many packages called "utils", and I wrote the initial version of this code in Albania, so I picked a local name to make it easier to spot among all the "utils".

 Contains I/O and file-based caching for a start.